Advanced SSH Capabilities

 Advanced OpenSSH configurations, such as improved auditing, remote user creation, root user checking, and PAM integration

-This article assumes you are familiar with various Linux internals and describes various advanced configuration options for OpenSSH.
+This article describes various advanced configuration options for OpenSSH, under the assumption that you are familiar with various Linux internals.
 These configuration details are provided AS IS.
 Banyan does not provide support for these capabilities.

 - Banyan JITSU Installer